WHAT IS CLUB VOLLEYBALL?

-That’s not to say there isn’t a place for them at OTVA if they are a novice.
 We are looking for young ladies who are passionate about the sport and we can teach them the rest.
 Our teams are divided by skill level within each age group.
-We have team options that range from beginner to Elite, and from “no travel” to “out-of-state travel”.
-The highest skilled players are chosen for our Asics or Molten teams.
+We have team options that range from beginner to elite, and from “non travel” to “out-of-state travel”.

 Why is club a “must” for college?

 Club volleyball is the primary method by which college coaches recruit high school players.
-Due to the fact that both the NCAA woman’s volleyball season and girl’s high school season occuring in the fall, very few NCAA programs recruit during the high school season.
-Instead they choose regional and national events during the club season to see as many athletes as they can.
-OVA-TBVA participates in as many of these events as possible.
+Due to the fact that both the NCAA woman’s volleyball season and girl’s high school season occur in the fall, very few NCAA programs recruit during the high school season.
+Instead, they utilize regional and national events during the club season to see as many athletes as they can.
+OTVA teams participate in as many of these events as possible.

 Making a Team

-Each club or JO program usually holds their own tryout.
+Each club holds their own tryout.
 Tryout formats vary from club to club.
 There is a registration fee for participating in tryouts.
-Usually 10 – 12 players are selected by age group.
-At OVA-TBVA we offer age groups from 10-18.
+Usually 10 – 12 players are selected per team.
+At OTVA we offer age groups from 10-18.
 If selected, a player will be offered a spot on the team and required to sign a contract, which commits that player to that club for the season.
 If a selected player leaves tryouts without accepting and signing the contract, it will be deemed a refusal of the position and the position will be awarded to another player.

 This varies by team and the number of events they will be participate in.
 See the Team Comparison Chart for a breakdown of what will be provided to each athlete as well as cost by team level.

 Depending on the team, practice may be 2-3 times per week with tournaments and/or power leagues 2-3 weekends a month.
-In addition players may be required to participate in specialty sessions, such as setting and are required to participate in our speed/strength performance training.
+In addition, players may be required to participate in specialty sessions, such as setting and our speed/strength performance training.